hougesen/hougesen/README.md

 ### Hi I'm Mads 👋
-I am 20 y.o. dane that loves to design and develop websites in my spare time.
+I am a 20 y.o. dane that loves to design and develop websites in my spare time.
 Currently studying multimedia design at UCL in Odense, Denmark.
 In my spare time I am working on improving my JavaScript skills.

 ### Useful Links